Pedro M. P. Gois

 PhD (2005) in Organic Chemistry, Universidade Nova de Lisboa

-Assistant professor with habilitation, Faculdade de Farmácia, Universidade de Lisboa
+Assistant Professor with habilitation, Pharmaceutical Chemistry and Therapeutics, Faculdade de Farmácia, Universidade de Lisboa

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

 The research conducted at Gois’ laboratory spans over the interface of organic chemistry and biology, aiming at the discovery of new generic synthetic methods and chemical probes that may be further explored to tackle important biological problems.
 We are currently focusing on the: